In Conversation | Lucy Russell x Clementine Myers

 d a n c e

-I find peace and joy in countless small things, I am awed by most .
+I find joy in countless small things, I am awed by most .
 The discovery of a new word or concept, a bowl of tea, a forgotten book, a wrinkle, the gait of another walking, sky, soil, breath, the heart of another …

 “When we lose sight of beauty our struggle becomes tired and functional.
 When we expect and endure the beautiful, a new fullness is set free within us, between us, the heart ceomes re-kindled and our lives brighten with unexpected courage”